Slippy2k/REminiscence/docs/protection/flashback_protection_notes.md

 ```

 Similar to the first protection screen, there is flag that is set when the protection screen exits.

-This is used to swap again the opcode 0x82 with the protection screen routine.
+This is used to swap again the opcode 0x82 with the protection screen routine if it does not have the expected value.

 ```
 seg000:21DF       mov si, offset _pge_opcode_tbl